erikrasmusnilsson/go-mailchimp/readme.md

 For information regarding how to generate an API key and find your region, please refer to the MailChimp documentation.

 ## Ping MailChimp
 To make sure that the client is properly set up, you can use the `Ping` receiver function.
 This returns a boolean and an error.
 If the returned boolean has a value of `true` then you are all set to go!
-Otherwise, there may be a problem with internet connectivity or the API key.
+Otherwise, a problem ocurred whilst connecting to MailChimp with the given API key and region.

 ```go
 chimp := mailchimp.NewClient("secret-key", "region")